adebankesobanke/portuguese-grade-predictor/README.md

 # Portuguese Grade Predictor

-## Project Overview
-This project analyzes student performance data for Portuguese classes to build predictive models for final grades (G3).
-By identifying key academic predictors, we aim to provide actionable insights for targeted educational interventions.

-## Objectives
-- Explore and analyze the Portuguese student performance dataset.
-- Build a **Linear Regression model** to predict final grades (G3).
-- Build a **Random Forest model** and compare its performance to Linear Regression.
-- Perform **cross-validation** to ensure model generalizability and avoid overfitting.

-## Project Structure
-# Portuguese Grade Predictor

 ## 📌 **Project Overview**

 This project analyzes student performance data for Portuguese classes to build predictive models for final grades (**G3**).
 By identifying key academic predictors, we aim to provide actionable insights for targeted educational interventions.

----

 ## 🎯 **Objectives**